bainewedlock/workflowdemo/README.md

 ## Ideas
-- purging of old workflows should be scheduled
-  (maybe with a BackgroundService from Microsoft.Extensions.Hosting)
+- assets should be purged at some point too (together with workflows?) we use a separate automated script file for now

 ## Some notes if you want to use it in your app
 - I installed signalr "as a client library", see libman.js